Trump vows retaliation against countries with digital rules targeting US tech

 The EU's executive Commission pushed back.

-“It is the sovereign rights of the EU and its member states to regulate economic activities on our territory, which are consistent with our democratic values,” Commission spokesman Thomas Regnier said at a regular press briefing.
+“It is the sovereign rights of the EU and its member states to regulate economic activities on our territory, which are consistent with our democratic values,” Commission spokesperson Paulo Pinho said at a regular press briefing.

 Trump's latest salvo comes a week after Washington and Brussels released a joint statement on their trade deal that included a pledge to "address unjustified digital trade barriers."